 Plus, “review gating”, the practice of only sending review requests to a select group of customers, is prohibited by Google.
 If your business is discovered review gating, you face the risk of facing a penalization by Google and your business will show up lower in search rankings.

 Plus, it’s doubtful whether review gating provides any real benefit to businesses anyway.
 If you’re only sending reviews to customers who you’re sure will leave positive reviews, you’re missing out.
 Chances are that there are a lot of customers out there who would leave a good review.

 But wait, what if my review requests lead to negative reviews?

 Let’s be honest.
-Manually sending review requests is tough.
-With all the work that goes into running a business, it’s hard to make time for sending emails and texts to all your recent customers.
+Manually sending review requests day after day – for every customer, can be tough.
+With all the work that goes into running a business, it’s hard to make time for sending emails and texts to customers every day.

-Luckily, you don’t have to give up on getting lots of reviews for your business.
+Luckily, there’s an easier way.
 With online reputation management software, sending review requests is easier than ever.
-With an integration with your Customer Relationship Management system, BirdEye can send automatic review requests to your customers.
-While you’re off taking care of important and urgent matters, BirdEye can make sure that your still sending review requests to customers.
+BirdEye can send automatic review requests to your customers.
+While you’re taking care of your business, BirdEye can make sure that you’re staying on top of your Google reviews.

 BirdEye helps businesses collect more reviews on sites like Google, but that’s not all.
 BirdEye’s all-in-one customer experience platform helps businesses view reviews from 200+ sites on the BirdEye dashboard, get connected with customers via text messaging, and send surveys to collect quality feedback.